Last Updated on July 12, 2010 by Steven Meurrens

 In accordance with current instructions with respect to cases where a personal interview or an in-depth investigation may be required, CPC-Vegreville is asked to transfer applications filed by military deserters to the appropriate inland CIC for processing.

-Through Access to Information Act requests we have also obtained what appear to be two internal directives to CIC officers that will be helpful to anyone with clients whose refugee claims are at least partially based on desertion.
+Through Access to Information Act requests we have also obtained what appear to be two internal directives to IRCC officers that will be helpful to anyone with clients whose H&C grounds are at least partially based on desertion.
 They include research sources, factors that officers should consider, and possible interview questions.